giovaniortolani/gtm-templates-tests-api-recipes/README.md

-# gtm-templates-tests-api-recipes
+# Google Tag Manager Tests API Recipes for Custom Templates
-This repository contains some recipes for testing Google Tag Manager custom template (web and server)
+This repository contains some recipes for testing Google Tag Manager custom templates (web and server).